Introduction

 TV Buying Guide 2026

-Before you click “checkout,” make sure you understand exactly what you are paying for.
-Use these three rules to narrow down your final choice:
+Before you hit “buy now,” make sure that you know what you are paying for.
+Follow these three rules to narrow down your selection:

-- Buy an OLED (LG G6, Samsung S95H) if your room is relatively dark, you watch a lot of cinematic movies, and you sit at various angles around the room.
+Buy OLED (LG G6, Samsung S95H) if your room has moderate lighting, you watch many films, and you sit at varying positions around the TV.

-- Buy a Mini-LED (Samsung QN90F, TCL QM8K) if your living room has massive windows, you watch a lot of daytime sports, or you frequently leave the TV paused on static news channels for hours at a time (which completely avoids the risk of OLED burn-in).
+Buy Mini-LED (Samsung QN90F, TCL QM8K) if your living room has lots of windows, you watch daytime sports, or you leave the TV paused on static news channels for hours (avoiding burn-in).

-- Size Matters Most: A massive screen creates more immersion than slightly better pixel processing.
-If you are sitting 6 to 8 feet away from the TV, a 65-inch TV is the sweet spot.
-If you are sitting 9 to 12 feet away, you should strongly consider stepping up to a 75-inch or 85-inch model.
+Screen Size Is Paramount: The larger screen offers more immersion than a slightly better image processor.
+If you are sitting 6 to 8 feet away from the TV, 65 inches is perfect.
+If you are sitting 9 to 12 feet away, consider moving up to a 75 or 85-inch model.

-- Check for HDMI 2.1: If you own a modern gaming console (PS5 or Xbox Series X) or plan to buy one, ensure the TV you purchase has at least two HDMI 2.1 ports.
-This specific port is required to play games at 4K resolution at 120Hz/144Hz.
+Look for HDMI 2.1 Port: If you already have a modern gaming console (PS5, Xbox Series X) or plan to get one, make sure that the selected TV has at least two HDMI 2.1 ports.
+Without HDMI 2.1 ports, you will not be able to play 4K games at 120/144Hz.

 Conclusion